-GMAT before everything else.
-It's sad, but it's true: your GMAT score is probably the most important factor in determining whether you will be admitted to a top business school.
+It's sad, but it's true: your GMAT score is probably the most important factor in determining whether you will be admitted to a top-tier business school.
 I need to clarify that statement, though.

 Most applicants believe there is a significant difference between a 680 and a 720 on the test.
 There isn't.
-The extra 40 points won't help your chances of being admitted.
-That's why I'm frustrated when I hear from people who score 680 and insist on retaking the exam.
-Most of them would be better served by burning their GMAT-prep books and turning their attention to the application essays (the next step in the process).
+The extra 40 points won't dramatically improve your chances of being admitted.
+That's why I'm frustrated when I hear from people who already have an acceptable score but insist on retaking the exam.
+Most of them would be better served by burning their GMAT-prep books and turning their attention to the application essays.

 If you hope to have a reasonable chance of being admitted to a top program, though, your GMAT score will need to be "in the ballpark."
 If it isn't, you'll have a hard time winning a spot at top-tier schools no matter how good your work experience and undergraduate GPA might be.
 That's why I believe GMAT score is the most important factor in being admitted to a top program.
 If your score isn't in the ballpark, you won't be in the game.

 At virtually all of the top programs, the ballpark starts in the mid 600s.
 That doesn't mean there is a strict cut-off; there isn't.
-But if you look closely at top schools' numbers, you'll see that below about 620 your chances of being admitted fall pretty dramatically.
+But if you look closely at top schools' numbers, you'll see that below about 640 your chances of being admitted fall pretty dramatically.

 To determine whether you're a viable candidate at a specific school, find the program's "middle 80 percent" GMAT range.
 Virtually all schools now report this data.
-(As do we.)
-If you're within a school's 80 percent range, you have a reasonable chance of being admitted; and you may be viable even if you're below the range.
+If you're within a school's 80 percent range, you have a reasonable chance of being admitted.
+And you may be viable even if you're below the range.
 You should never let your GMAT score be the sole factor that determines where you apply.
 Simple math dictates that 10 percent of students attending MBA programs scored below the schools' reported 80 percent range (and 10 percent scored above it).

 The Bottom Line: Don't let the numbers intimidate you.
 Use the 80 percent range, not the median GMAT value.
 If you're slightly below the 80 percent range, apply anyway.
 Ten percent of your classmates next year will be in the same boat.

 Yes, especially the math score.
 The admissions people put a lot of emphasis on math skills when making their decisions.
-(See the discussion on GPA for more on this.)
 So it's important that you do well on the math portion of the GMAT.

-It's great to have that kind of balance, but if you are going to be stronger on one portion of the test than on the other, it's clearly better to be stronger in math.
+It's great to have that kind of balance, but if you're going to be stronger on one portion of the test than on the other, it's clearly better to be stronger in math.

 You need to take the test again.
 I'm not saying that you can't get into a top program — you can — but your chances are slim.
 So if you have time to take the test again, you'd be foolish not to.

 And that brings up a good point about multiple test scores.
-I'm not aware of a single top school (or even an average school for that matter) that still averages GMAT scores.
+I'm not aware of a single top school (or even an average school) that still averages GMAT scores.
 I'm sure that someone out there will find a program that does so, but until I hear from that person, let's stick to the general rule: schools consider only your highest GMAT score.

 Sort of.
 Before the GMAT exam begins, the computer will ask which schools you would like your scores forwarded to.
 You get five schools included in the cost of the test, and any additional programs will cost you $25 each.